cserik/DeepLearningNHF/README.md

 ### Dataset
 We use the following dataset: https://www.kaggle.com/badasstechie/celebahq-resized-256x256 \
 This dataset contains 30.000 images that we will use for training.\
-The way we preprocess data has changed between milestones
+The way we preprocess data has changed between milestones.
 #### Milestone 1
 Notebook: *DataPreprocessing.ipynb*\
-The kaggle.json (API token for kaggle) has to be copied into *DataPreprocessing.ipynb*

 #### Milestone 2
 Notebook: *DataPreprocessing2.ipynb*\
 It uses MTCNN to extract faces from the images.
-This improves the training process because the network has to learn less features
+This improves the training process because the network has to learn less features.
+We took [this](https://machinelearningmastery.com/how-to-implement-progressive-growing-gan-models-in-keras/) article as a basis for the architecture.

 ### Training environment
-For training our model we will use Azure Machine Learning.
+For training our model we use Azure Machine Learning.

 ### How to train
-Notebook: *Architecture.ipnyb*
+Notebook: *DataPreprocessing2.ipynb*, *Architecture.ipnyb*\
+The kaggle.json (API token for kaggle) has to be copied into *DataPreprocessing2.ipynb*\.
 For training specify the number of growth phase with the *n_blocks* variable (e.g. set to 3 for 16 x 16 images). **DO NOT GO ABOVE 64 x 64!**\
 For each growth specify the batch and epoch numbers with the *n_batch* and *n_epoch* variables.